chhuang-one/sqxclib/doc/SqConsole.md

 	options->step  = 5;
 ```

-If you only need options and arguments and no command, calling parse() and specify the last argument as false.
+If you only need to parse options and arguments and no command, calling parse() and specify the last argument as 0.
 In this case, SqConsole use first added command by default.

 e.g. Execute the program with only options and parameters, no command specified.